OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ### Circular References with Iteration

-Calculating circular references with iterations is slow because multiple calculations are needed.
-Frequently you can "unroll" the circular references so that iterative calculation is no longer needed.
+Calculating circular references with iterations is slow because multiple calculations are needed and these calculations are single-threaded.
+Frequently you can "unroll" the circular references using algebra so that iterative calculation is no longer needed.
 For example, in cash flow and interest calculations, try to calculate the cash flow before interest, then calculate the interest, and then calculate the cash flow including the interest.